-1.0 1.0 Water Sources 1.1 Work with local land use jurisdictions to clearly establish and determine current and future water use.
+e 1 - The Strategic Plan "At Status Strategic Objective/Elements Lead Person(s) (not- started, in progress, complete) Status Description Target Completion (FY) 10 1.0 Water Sources Work with local land use jurisdictions to clearly establish and determine current and future water use.
 Keith Van Der Maaten/ Mike Wegley In Progress The Three Party MOU approved by the Board on 5/2/16 will result in a study that will address this item and is currently underway.
 The Urban Water Management Plan was completed in June 2016.
 Staff is in progress studying the Armstrong Ranch Property as a possible storm water storage site for groundwater recharge.
 Staff is also moving forward on the RUWAP recycled water project and working with local jurisdictions to determine and commit to water use from that project.
-2017 1.2 Establish the difference between available groundwater and ultimate water demands.
+201 8 7 1.2 Establish the difference between available groundwater and ultimate water demands.
 Keith Van Der Maaten/ Mike Wegley In Progress Staff is in the process of creating a groundwater management database application as part of its GSA duties.
 The database will contain information on water levels, water quality, and all relevant well production information.
 Additional monitoring wells may be needed and and evaluated through this process.
-This will be used along with the GS planning efforts to establish the difference in groundwater and ultimate demands.
-July 1, 2020 (initial due date for the GS plan for the 180/400 subbasin)
+This will be used along with the GS planning efforts to establish the difference in July 1, 2020 (initial due date for the GS plan for the 180/400 subbasin)